Corned Beef Fritters

 • 2 teaspoons finely chopped chives (optional)

-• 2 teaspoon finely chopped parsley (optional)
+• 2 teaspoons finely chopped parsley (optional)

 • 1 cup grated Swiss cheese